hashicorp/terraform/draft-upgrade-guide.md

 * All other systems: `~/.terraform.d/plugins`

 Terraform v0.13 introduces some additional options for customizing where Terraform looks for providers in the local filesystem.
-There will be more information on this new syntax in the main documentation after the Terraform v0.13.0 final release.
+For more information on those new options, see [Provider Installation](/docs/commands/cli-config.html#provider-installation).

-If you use only providers that are automatically installable from Terraform provider registries then Terraform v0.13 includes a helper command which you can use to automatically populate a local directory based on the requirements of the current configuration file:
+If you use only providers that are automatically installable from Terraform provider registries but still want to avoid Terraform re-downloading them from registries each time, Terraform v0.13 includes the `terraform providers mirror` command which you can use to automatically populate a local directory based on the requirements of the current configuration file: